di-unipi-socc/MProt/README.md

 ## What is Barrel?
-Barrel is a web-based application that permits ediiting and analysing fault-aware management protocols in composite applications specified in [TOSCA](http://docs.oasis-open.org/tosca/TOSCA/v1.0/TOSCA-v1.0.html).
+Barrel is a web-based application that permits editing and analysing fault-aware management protocols in composite applications specified in [TOSCA](http://docs.oasis-open.org/tosca/TOSCA/v1.0/TOSCA-v1.0.html).

 A running instance of Barrel is available at [http://di-unipi-socc.github.io/barrel/](http://di-unipi-socc.github.io/barrel/).